 Instead, the device only switches current on or off, like a simple switch.

 Sinking – When active the output allows current to flow to a common ground.
 This is best selected when different voltages are supplied.

-Sourcing – When active, current flows from a supply, through the output device and to ground.
+Sourcing – When active, current flows from a supply, through the output device and to the ground.
 This method is best used when all devices use a single supply voltage.